-4) Two to three (or more as needed) private phone consultations from program faculty regarding your story premise, prose narrative, and all major novel elements for purposes of determining your competitive status vs. other writers in your genre, and for making further edits and improvements as necessary prior to the representation or query stage.
+4) Indefinite number of private phone consultations from program faculty member regarding your story premise, prose narrative, and all major novel elements for purposes of determining your competitive status vs. other writers in your genre, and for making further edits and improvements as necessary prior to the representation or query stage.
 NOTE: all review is by professionals exclusively.

 5) A realistic publication plan going forward based on your manuscript's current stage of development, as well as your skill set.
 6) A review by our agent-faculty for possible representation to major publishers--not a guarantee, but this condition is what we strive for.
 If you succeed, we succeed by getting you published.
 And if we believe another agent should handle it, we'll either contact them on your behalf or supervise the creation of great query letter.

 WRITER: Janet Zupan NOVEL TITLE: MISSING PARTS GENRE: Middle Grade COMPARABLES: ONE EYED CAT and FRIEND OF THE FAMILY WORD COUNT: 60,000+